MicrosoftDocs/win32/desktop-src/direct3d12/gpu-tensorflow-wsl.md

 ### NVIDIA

-Future versions of NVIDIA’s preview driver will support DirectML.
-For more information, see [GPU in Windows Subsystem for Linux – Public Preview](https://blogs.windows.com/windowsdeveloper/?p=55781).
+[Download and install NVIDIA's preview driver](https://developer.nvidia.com/cuda/wsl/download) to use with DirectML from their website.
+For more information, see [NVIDIA's GPU in Windows Subsystem for Linux (WSL)](https://developer.nvidia.com/cuda/wsl) page.

 ## Set up the TensorFlow with DirectML preview